-Each residence hall room is equipped with a port for connecting student-owned computers to the University network.
-Complete guidelines for self-provided computers are available on the TechStop website.
-Following is a summary of the guidelines.
+Each residence hall room is equipped with a port for connecting personally-owned computers to the University network.
+Complete guidelines for personally-owned computers and devices are available on the TechStop website.
+Following is a summary of the personally-owned computers and devices guidelines.

 Minimum Software Requirements